 Course Overview

-It can feel as though the defining challenges of our modern era, such as racial and economic inequality and climate change, are problems that we cannot solve.
-We may feel like we, as individuals, don't possess the agency or power to make any headway in ensuring that this world is a better and more equitable place.
-We may be well intentioned but feel that we just can't do much to create real and lasting change.
-If we ever want to break this cycle, we will need to alter the way we think: We must recognize that we have agency and identify exactly where we can apply it in pursuit of change that is both meaningful and enduring.
+You may feel like the defining challenges of our modern era, such as racial and economic inequality and climate change, are problems that cannot be solved.
+Perhaps you believe you don't have the agency or power to make this world a better and more equitable place.
+You may be well intentioned but feel that you just can't do much to create real and lasting change.
+If you ever want to break this cycle, you need to change the way you think.
+You need to recognize that you have agency and identify exactly where you can exercise it in pursuit of change that is meaningful and lasting.

 Key Course Takeaways

-- Perform power analyses that identify the actors and institutions involved in blocking and advancing proposals for progressive social change in communities
+- Perform a power analysis to identify the actors and institutions involved in blocking or advancing change in your community

 Course Author